Minefix049/Waste-Disposal-Optimization/README.md

 •  Fixed Cost: The fixed cost to invest an incinerator treatplant is $135000000$ yuan.
 Cosidering its lifecycle expanding 100 years, the fixed cost each year is $1350000$ yuan then.

-  The fixed cost to invest an composting treatplant is $1200000000$ yuan.
+  The fixed cost to invest an composting treatplant is $200000000$ yuan.
 Considering its lifecycle expanding 100 years, the fixed cost each year is $12000000$ yuan then.

+  The fixed cost to invest an landfill is $120000000$ yuan according to national data files.
+Considering its lifecycle expanding 100 years, the fixed cost each year is $1200000$ yuan then.

-  The fixed cost to invest an landfill is $40000000$ yuan according to national data files.
-Considering its lifecycle expanding 100 years, the fixed cost each year is $40000000$ yuan then.
+  The fixed cost to invest an landfill is $19500000$ yuan according to national data files.
+Considering its lifecycle expanding 100 years, the fixed cost each year is $195000$ yuan then.

 #### Operation Constraints